H.R. 8094: AI Foundation Model Transparency Act of 2026

 Large AI model developers

-Companies operating models with more than 10,000,000 monthly users, more than 10,000,000 monthly downloads, or training runs above 10^26 operations would face new disclosure and documentation duties.
+Companies running models with more than 10 million monthly users, more than 10 million monthly downloads, or training runs above 10^26 operations would take on new disclosure and documentation duties.

-Downstream developers cannot simply point to a base model forever; they must provide a URL to the base model disclosure and comply themselves if they make significant changes, retrain, or adapt the model.
+Downstream developers can't point to a base model forever.
+They must link to that model's disclosure and comply themselves once they make significant changes, retrain, or adapt the system.

 Open-source AI projects

-Fully open-source models are exempt, which shields some developers from the bill's disclosure regime while also potentially sharpening debate over what counts as truly fully open-source.
+Fully open-source models are exempt from the disclosure rules — a carve-out that could sharpen debate over what counts as truly fully open-source.

 HR8094 Legislative Journey